Amelia Ford – Chief Founder of the Bedford Band of Hope Movement

 by Linda Ayres

 Amelia and her husband James came to Bedford from Devon during the 1800s.
 They set up home in Gwyn Street with their four sons and one daughter.
-James was a self-employed tobacco manufacturer in St. Paul’s Square before he became an Excise Officer in 1881 by which time he and Amelia were living in Commercial Road.
+James was a self-employed tobacco manufacturer in St. Paul’s Square before he became an Excise Officer in 1881.
+By this time James and Amelia were living in Commercial Road.

 Amelia and her husband lived to a great age – she died in March 1899 at their home in the Dame Alice Street Almshouses at the age of 87 years and James died the following year.